New York Botanical Garden: Enid A. Haupt Conservatory

 The Enid A. Haupt Conservatory, named after Enid A. Haupt, is a greenhouse near the western end of the NYBG.
 The conservatory was designed by the major greenhouse company of the late 1890s, Lord and Burnham Co.
 The design was modeled after the Palm House at the Royal Botanic Garden and Joseph Paxton's Crystal Palace in Italian Renaissance style.
 Groundbreaking took place on January 3, 1899, and the conservatory was completed in 1902 at a cost of $177,000.
 The building was constructed by John R. Sheehan under contract for the New York City Department of Parks and Recreation.
 Since the original construction, major renovations took place in 1935, 1950, 1978, and 1993.

 The conservatory houses numerous tropical plants and flowers, cacti and other desert plants, and rainforest vegetation.
 In summer months, the two pools adjacent to the conservatory display many varieties of lotuses and water lilies.

 William & Lynda Steere Herbarium

-The William & Lynda Steere Herbarium, in the International Plant Science Center behind the library, is one of the largest herbaria in the world, with approximately 7.9 million specimens. after the French National Museum of Natural History in Paris.
+With approximately 7.8 million specimens, the William & Lynda Steere Herbarium, located in the International Plant Science Center behind the library, is one largest herbarium in the world.
 Founded in 1891, the herbarium quickly became a repository for many important collections.
 In 1895 the garden incorporated the herbarium of Columbia College, an acquisition of approximately 600,000 specimens, including the private herbaria of John Torrey and C. F. Meisner.
 In 1945 the garden incorporated the herbaria of the Columbia College of Pharmacy and Princeton University.
 The herbarium is named after William Steere (son of William C. Steere) and his wife Lynda, who endowed the herbarium in 2002.

+Uniquely among peer institutions, NYBG’s Herbarium collections encompass all plant groups at a global scale (green algae, bryophytes, ferns, gymnosperms, and angiosperms), in addition to organisms that were once considered to be plants but are now understood to represent multiple kingdoms of life (fungi, lichens, red and brown algae, slime molds, cyanobacteria, and Oomycetes).
+The oldest specimens are from the late 18th century, with most specimens collected during the 20th century.
+Particular geographic strengths include the North, Central, and South America, the Caribbean, Oceania, and Southeast Asia; particular taxonomic strengths include Apiaceae, Arecaceae, Asteraceae, Burseraceae, Cactaceae, Clusiaceae, Cyperaceae, Ericaceae, Eriocaulaceae, Fabaceae, ferns and lycophytes, gymnosperms, Lamiales, Lauraceae, Lecythidaceae, Malvaceae, Melastomataceae, Ochnaceae, Poaceae, Rosaceae, Rubiaceae, Sarraceniaceae, Solanaceae, and Xyridaceae.

 The Index Herbariorum code assigned to this botanic garden is NY and it is used when citing housed specimens.